jaegertracing/documentation/content/docs/1.50/faq.md

 ## How do I configure authentication for Jaeger UI

 Jaeger UI does not support any notion of accounts or roles, so it has no need to authenticate the users.
-If you need authentication in order to simply restrict who can access Jaeger UI, we recommend running a reverse proxy in front of it, such as HAProxy, NGINX, Keycloak, etc. The advantage of using standard reverse proxies is that they support a wide variery of integrations with various authentication and single sign-on services, something we would never be able to match in Jaeger UI.
+If you need authentication in order to simply restrict who can access Jaeger UI, we recommend running a reverse proxy in front of it, such as HAProxy, NGINX, Keycloak, etc. The advantage of using standard reverse proxies is that they support a wide variety of integrations with various authentication and single sign-on services, something we would never be able to match in Jaeger UI.

 For example, refer to this blog post for an example of [protecting Jaeger UI with Keycloak](https://medium.com/jaegertracing/protecting-jaeger-ui-with-an-oauth-sidecar-proxy-34205cca4bb1).